JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/strategy/clcaVsFuzzByStrategy4LogLog.html" rel="clcaVsFuzzByStrategy4LogLog">![clcaVsFuzzByStrategy4LogLog](plots/strategy/clcaVsFuzzByStrategy4LogLog.png)</a>

 Notes:
-* The oracle results show the lowest sample sizes possible.
+* The oracle results generally show the lowest sample sizes, as expected.
 * The noerror strategy is significantly worse in the presence of errors.
 * If you can guess the fuzzPct to within a factor of 2, theres not much difference in sample sizes, especially for low values of fuzzPct.

-Here are plots of sample size as a function of margin, with a fixed fuzzPct of .005, .01 and .04:
+Here are plots of sample size as a function of margin, for fuzzPct of .005, .01 and .04:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/strategy/clcaVsMarginByStrategy05LogLog.html" rel="clcaVsMarginByStrategy05LogLog">![clcaVsMarginByStrategy05LogLog](plots/strategy/clcaVsMarginByStrategy05LogLog.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/strategy/clcaVsMarginByStrategy1LogLog.html" rel="clcaVsMarginByStrategy1LogLog">![clcaVsMarginByStrategy1LogLog](plots/strategy/clcaVsMarginByStrategy1LogLog.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/strategy/clcaVsMarginByStrategy4LogLog.html" rel="clcaVsMarginByStrategy4LogLog">![clcaVsMarginByStrategy4LogLog](plots/strategy/clcaVsMarginByStrategy4LogLog.png)</a>

-* Arguably a fuzz rate of 5% is extreme.
-* We start to see failures (more than 80% of trials fail) when the margin is less than 2 percent.

 ## More experiments with different error rate strategies